polloniuss/Facial-Expression-Recognition-Project/README.md

 ## Installation

-Clone the project repository to your local machine.
++ Clone the project repository on MLTGPU.
++ **Please download "fer2013.csv" on [kaggle](https://www.kaggle.com/datasets/deadskull7/fer2013) and put it in "dataset" folder.** The dataset is too big to be uploaded on GitHub (301.1 MB).
-Open the project folder in Jupyter Notebook.
++ Open the project folder in Jupyter Notebook.
-Run the emotion_classifier.ipynb file on MLTGPU.
++ Run the emotion_classifier.ipynb file.

 ## Requirements